swiftprotocol/guard-api/NOTIFY.md

 })
 ```

-You can also use an unsupported wallet type (such as Cosmostation) by providing an address, hex-encoded public key and signArbitrary method conforming with the [Keplr API signArbitrary method](https://docs.keplr.app/api/#request-signature-for-arbitrary-message).
+You can also use an unsupported wallet type by providing an address, hex-encoded public key and signArbitrary method conforming with the [Keplr API signArbitrary method](https://docs.keplr.app/api/#request-signature-for-arbitrary-message).
 You could technically also do this with Keplr and Leap in apps that support more than just the two base wallets.

 You can see how to implement this roughly [here](https://github.com/swiftprotocol/guard/blob/a616804ef90623266de86e23814d57cd869f24a4/tests/guard.test.ts#L54).